Pomax/BezierInfo-2/components/sections/extremities/content.en-GB.md

 \end{aligned}
 \]

-Easy peasy.
+Easy-peasy.
 We can now almost trivially find the roots by plugging those values into the quadratic formula.
 We also note that the second derivative of a cubic curve means computing the first derivative of a quadratic curve, and we just saw how to do that in the section above.

 ### Quartic curves: Cardano's algorithm.